andusystems-dev-0/andusystems-arch/docs/development.md

 # Development guide

-This document covers local setup, day-to-day workflow, and how to extend the configuration.
+This document covers local setup, day-to-day workflow, and how to extend the configuration

 ---